qdrant/examples/qdrant_101_getting_started/README.md

-We can upsert our Points (ids, data, and payload), with the same `client.upsert()` method we used earlier, and we can retrieve any one song with the `client.retrieve()` method.
+You can upsert your Points (ids, data, and payload), with the same `client.upsert()` method you used earlier.

 ```python